-What Can a Handyman Do in Genesee in Genesee County, Michigan?
+What Can a Handyman Do Without a License in Genesee in Genesee County, Michigan?

 In Michigan, most “handyman” work is regulated through the state’s Residential Builder and Maintenance & Alteration Contractor (M&A) licensing system—if you’re doing residential repair/remodel work for compensation, you generally need an M&A license unless a narrow exemption applies.
 Michigan also requires separate state licensure for skilled trades (electrical, plumbing, mechanical/HVAC), and permits can be required even when you are otherwise exempt from a contractor credential.
 In the Genesee (village/city area in Genesee County), you’ll also need to comply with local zoning/home-occupation rules and pull permits through the proper building department for the jurisdiction where the job is located.